 Our community is brought together by several activities, the most significant of which is our CBI seminar series (CBI core course CHEM606), which meets weekly during the fall and spring semesters.
 The CBI seminar program is comprised of UD faculty talks, student rotation talks, student update talks, CBI alumni talks, invited industry leaders talks, and RCR sessions.
 The students’ consistent weekly involvement brings a sense of CBI community not matched by other programs on campus.

-TO VIEW CURRENT SEMESTER SCHEDULE (Fall 2021) CLICK HERE.
+TO VIEW CURRENT SEMESTER SCHEDULE (Spring 2022) CLICK HERE.

 Student talks: Explaining research results to one’s peers has proven to be a highly effective method to show that students understand the methods and objectives of each of their rotation projects, as well as the importance of scientific rigor.
 In CHEM606, students will receive formal written comments on their oral presentations, a memo from the program directors highlighting their strengths from their rotational work and official feedback from the advisors during the three rotations.
 A hallmark of the Delaware CBI Program is that students continue to attend and participate by giving talks in the CBI seminar series throughout their entire graduate program (CHEM867).
 The weekly meeting clearly instills a sense of community and belonging.
 The trainees feel a special distinction as being in the “CBI” the entire time they are pursuing their doctorate.
 Former students have shared how highly they valued the numerous speaking opportunities the program afforded them.